stich86/ZTE-MF289F-Recovery/recovery_brick_windows.md

 <img src="asset/teraterm_at_commands.png" alt="Back to 4.." width="auto" height="auto">

-Last reboot and in less than two minutes module should be back in `4 TTY + QMI`.
+Last reboot and in less than two minutes module should be back in `4 TTY + QMI` mode.
 From now you can access it again with `adb`

-Check if `config` and IMEI were written correctly launching again TeraTerm (or another terminal emulator), connect to `NMEA` port and issue `ATI` command:
+Check if `config` and IMEI were written correctly launching again TeraTerm, connect to `NMEA` port and issue `ATI` command:

 <img src="asset/teraterm_ati.png" alt="Restored :-)" width="auto" height="auto">